ShaunFerris/Coding-Note-Taking/Project Notes/Project Notes - Kearns Collection Gallery.md

 4. A page detailing who the artist studied with and when.
 Could this be blended into a comprehensive bio page for the artist?

 ## Technical requirements
-The images need to load fast, reliably and be supported with accessibiltiy features.
-Will likely want to load every image in multiple sizes so the the transition between gallery thumbnail/carousel image/full size image with blurb is seemless.
+<span style="color: cyan; font-weight: bold;">The images need to load fast, reliably and be supported with accessibiltiy features.</span> Will likely want to load every image in multiple sizes so the the transition between gallery thumbnail/carousel image/full size image with blurb is seemless.

-Using cloudinary as a cdn to host the images and handle transformations.
+Using cloudinary as a CDN to host the images and handle transformations.
 This is likely the only real backend functionality that the site will need.
 It's possible this will change in the future if the client wants to go further and implement mail lists and registration but for now image delivery and transformations is it.

-Will likely also use the framer motion library to implement transitions for the images in the carousel modal.

-**CONTINUE THIS SECTION**
+Framer motion will be used for animation of image transitions in the carousel component, as well as general UX animations and transitions.
+Framer motion is crictical to this project for the handling of image presentation, but this also presents me with and opportunity to practice using it and to practice making a site look really polished and modern.
+I really didn't notice how many modern sites have animated UI until I started thinking about image carousels.

 ## Component design/heirarchy
 NOTE: diagrams in this section are NOT layout diagrams meant to represent the way the site looks.
 They are components diagrams mocking up plans for how the react components will be connected to each other in the vDOM tree structure.